IKGissmart/RickRoll-Lyrics-Script/README.md

 ```
 cd RickRoll-Lyrics-Script
 ```
-To get into the repository
+To get into the Directory

 Now to Mark the script as a executable
 ```